 So I thought, HEY!
-That would be fun to use to make an Easter Kit Kat cake!
-So I’m going to show you how to pull it off so you can have the most popular Easter Kit Kat cake this Easter!
+That would be a fun starting point for an Easter Kit Kat cake!
+So I’m going to show you how to pull it off so you can have the most popular Easter Kit Kat cake this Holiday Season!

 Easter Kit Kat Cake Tutorial

 To begin you need